-∆gD-2 Herpes Vaccine candidate is indicated to clear the virus as well as prevent latency.
-Latency is a non-replicating state which periodically will reactivate resulting in lifelong infection as well as the ongoing risk of shedding the virus to others.
+The ∆gD-2 Herpes Vaccine candidate is indicated to clear the virus and prevent latency.
+Latency is a non-replicating state that periodically will reactivate, resulting in lifelong infection and the ongoing risk of shedding the virus to others.

 June 16, 2020 - A Single-Cycle Glycoprotein D Deletion Viral Vaccine Candidate, ΔgD-2, Elicits Polyfunctional Antibodies That Protect against Ocular Herpes Simplex Virus.

 October 10, 2019 - Murine Model of Maternal Immunization Demonstrates Protective Role for Antibodies That Mediate Antibody-Dependent Cellular Cytotoxicity in Protecting Neonates From Herpes Simplex Virus Type 1 & Type 2.